unixorn/awesome-zsh-plugins/README.md

 - [opera-gx](https://github.com/troykelly/oh-my-zsh-opera-gx) - Enables starting Opera GX with a specific user profile by using the `opgx` command followed by the profile's name.
 The plugin also implements autocompletion for profile names.
 - [opp](https://github.com/hchbaw/opp.zsh) - Vim's text-objects-ish for ZSH.
 - [opt-path](https://github.com/jreese/zsh-opt-path) - Automatically add `~/opt` subpaths to your `$PATH`.
+- [org-hopper](https://github.com/hjdarnel/org-hopper/) - Wraps the GitHub CLI with [fzf](https://github.com/junegunn/fzf).
+It allows you to quickly jump between repositories a given GitHub organization, cloning it to a predefined location if the local copy doesn't already exist.
 - [osx-autoproxy](https://github.com/SukkaW/zsh-osx-autoproxy) - Configures proxy environment variables based on macOS's system preferences.
 - [osx-dev](https://github.com/marshallmick007/osx-dev-zsh-plugin) - This plugin adds some commands for maintaining various server programs on a macOS install.
 - [osx](https://github.com/mwilliammyers/plugin-osx) - Add some common macOS related aliases and functions.